TaoStarlit/English/book/pronunciation.md

-## preface recal the work shop hosted by a kind man
+## preface recall the work shop hosted by a kind man
 where is the stress